Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 This section of the trail is nice and flat

-This section of the trail is relatively flat which is a nice break on the legs.
-It’s been carved out the side of the mountain with the railing on your left and the cliff wall hugging you to the right.
-Every now and again you’d head back into a tunnel.
+This section of the trail is relatively flat, which is a nice break for your legs.
+It’s been carved out of the side of the mountain with the railing on your left and the cliff wall hugging you to the right.
+Now and then, you’ll head back into a tunnel.

-After a while, the nice flat path ends and you’re about to reach what we found to be one of the toughest parts of the Pico do Arieiro to Pico Ruivo hike!
+Eventually, the nice flat path ends, and you reach what we found to be one of the toughest parts of the Pico do Arieiro to Pico Ruivo hike!

-It’s a very steep set of winding stairs up a pass in the mountain.
-It creates the impression you’re on your way to Mordor as we were buried in clouds and couldn’t see what we were hiking towards but it didn’t look fun!
+An incredibly steep set of stairs that snakes up a pass in the mountain.
+We were completely buried in clouds and felt like we were hiking to Mordor!

 Andy hiking up steep stairs between the mountains on the Pico do Arieiro to Pico Ruivo Hike, Madeira, Portugal

-At the top of these stairs is a perfect rest spot before heading down another narrow staircase on the other side.
+At the top, you’ll find a perfect rest spot for a breather, before heading down another narrow staircase on the other side.

-This time, however, the views were much different!
+This time, however, the views are much different!

-Sweeping green valleys now dominate the landscape and the clouds gave way for us to appreciate Mother Nature and all her magnificence!
+Sweeping green valleys now dominate the landscape, and the clouds gave way, revealing the magnificence of Mother Nature – stop for a minute and take it all in.

 This was my favourite section of the Pico do Arieiro to Pico Ruivo Hike

-You’ll soon reach Casa de Abrigo Pico Ruivo; the mountain hut just below the summit.
-Continue on up the trail winding its way up the side of the mountain and after about 5 minutes but what feels like an eternity, you’ll reach the summit of Pico Ruivo; the highest point in Madeira!!
+You’ll soon reach Casa de Abrigo Pico Ruivo, the mountain hut just below the summit.
+The trail then winds its way up the side of the mountain and, after about 5 minutes, but what feels like an eternity, you’ll reach the summit of Pico Ruivo, the highest point in Madeira!!

 Andy and Helen cheering at the Pico Ruivo summit, Madeira, Portugal